timmaffett/material_symbols_icons/README.md

 ### Using Official Material Symbols Icons variable fonts version 2.804 released 01/23/2025 from [material font repo](https://github.com/google/material-design-icons) with 3810  icons.

 Icon previews are supported in VSCode.
-(For Android Studio icon preview see the section at the end of this readme).

 ### To enable icon preview within VSCode you can execute the following commands to install the fonts on your system:
 ```